How Does the New York Probate Process Work

 If you find the contact information of the decedent’s financial advisors, accountants and attorneys, great!
 Get in touch with them.
 Use your authority as a personal representative to have those professionals supply you with information about the decedent’s assets.

-As part of the probate process, you should review the decedent’s financial statements for signs of assets that you could have missed.
+As part of the New York probate process, you should review the decedent’s financial statements for signs of assets that you could have missed.
 Financial statements can contain transfers to bank accounts or payment of expenses for properties.
 Make a list of those bank accounts and properties and follow up on them.

 File an Inventory of the Estate With the Court

-As part of the probate process and probating a will in New York, you need to file an inventory of the estate within six month of being appointed as the personal representative (Form 207.20).
+As part of the New York probate process and probating a will in New York, you need to file an inventory of the estate within six month of being appointed as the personal representative (Form 207.20).
 It’s a legal form that any estate attorney has.
 The inventory’s main feature is a list of the assets that you were able to find.
-This is an important part of the probate process.
+This is an important part of the New York probate process.

 Keep Paying Mortgages and Utilities